Ka-few/code-challenge-3/README.md

 The blogger also has the option of deleting an individual blog post.
 The blogger has the advantage of having his/her first blog post being displayed on page load.

-This application runs on JSON server.
+This application runs with JSON server.
 To run the application;-
 First clone the repo and open the repo in VScode on your computer.
 Then start the JSON server using "json-server --watch db.json" command on the terminal.